The Voice of Triumph

-In context of the climate crisis, this means organizing and encouraging collective action.
-Policy changes will have a bigger impact that our individual carbon footprint contributions.
+In the context of the climate crisis, this means organizing and encouraging collective action.
+Policy changes will have a bigger impact than our individual carbon footprint contributions.
 Vote for elected representatives that listen to the science.
 If they don’t, then help support candidates who do!

 You can make a difference.
 Stay motivated and remember those who have struggled before you.
 There are plenty of brave figures throughout history that have proven that we can achieve the seemingly impossible.
 Men and women like Nelson Mandela dedicated their lives to progressive change.
 The challenge is enormous, but you are not alone.